saturncloud/llm/README.md

 You should fork this repository or build your own framework as soon as this repository stops making your life easier.

+You can use this framework without using Saturn Cloud.
+You build LLMs on Saturn Cloud without using this framework.
+This framework is offered as an easy and useful way to get started.

 ## Structure of the repository

 - llm module - this module contains all the "library" code to facilitate LLM applications, as well as LLM functional tasks.